0xPlatinum/Neoannophobia/README.md

 ![twocorrect](https://user-images.githubusercontent.com/98354876/179929466-c86c7744-4c42-4a5e-ae72-ad818c2fab2e.png)

 Hooray!
-We got two responses now, and we sent the correct month and date for the first response!.
+We got two responses now, and we sent the correct month and date for the first response!
 So, what now?
 Well, now we need to handle the other months cases.
 So if the other month (July in this case) Sends a day, we need to take the inverse of it and send off the correct month!
 If it was implemented now, we wouldve gotten a win, as it would looked up December 31!
 Lets add an "else" statement that takes the inverse and sets the day and month variable, ready to be sent off!
 ```python
 		else:
 		   day=str(day)
 		   month=list(hashmap.keys())[list(hashmap.values()).index(day)]
 ```
-Keep in mind if we win, we need to recieve 4 lines, and then the day because of the new round.
+Keep in mind if we win, we need to recieve 4 lines, and then the date because of the new round.
 Thats not so hard to do, we can just check if the month and day we are about to send off is December 31, and if it is, we can send it, recieve 4 lines, and then end the if case, as our while loop will recieve the new date!
 If it is not December 31, we can just send it normally with an Else Statement.
 Lets get to implementing it.
 ```python
 	month=month.encode() #Encoding both month and day
 	day=str(day).encode()